growan/wca-documents/wca-regulations-2013.md

 - 5a) Examples of puzzle defects include: popped pieces, pieces twisted in place, and detached screws/caps/stickers.
 - 5b) If a puzzle defect occurs during an attempt, the competitor may choose to either repair the defect and continue the attempt, or to stop the attempt.
-    - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
+    - 5b1) If a competitor chooses to repair the puzzle, she must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF).
     - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
     - 5b3) Permitted repairs:
         - 5b3a) If any pieces have fallen out or moved out of place, the competitor may place them back.
-        - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, he may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
+        - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, she may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
         - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
     - 5b4) During blindfolded events, a puzzle defect must be repaired during the attempt, and all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
     - 5b5) If at the end of the attempt some parts of the puzzle are physically detached or not fully placed, the following regulations apply: